 6. They know their own strengths

 Self-aware people are not self-focused.
 They are more concerned with understanding how their strengths can be maximised to help other people.
-When you can get clear on your biggest strengths, it helps you create a bigger impact in your own life, and the lives of others.

 Now I’d love to hear from you